Hepsi

 Hepsi was a Turkish girl group.
 They consisted of Eren Bakıcı, Cemre Kemer and Yasemin Yürük, and formerly of Gülçin Ergül, who left in 2009.
-Cemre Kemer's mother is a famous manager, Şebnem Özberk.
-When they were nine years old, they were students at the same conservatory and her mother began to build the group.
+Cemre Kemer's mother, Şebnem Özberk, managed the group.
+All four members were students at the same conservatory as children, where Özberk began to build the group.
 All the members of the group are ballet dancers.

 The group was largely followed in Turkey, with their audience being made up mainly of teenage boys and girls and pre-teen girls.

 The group also starred in their own youth series, called Hepsi 1 on one of the main channels, ATV Turkey.

 Bir

 The group rose to fame in the year 2005 with their debut album Bir, which spawned the hit songs "Olmaz Oğlan", "Üç Kalp", and "Herşeye Rağmen", and the hugely successful song "Yalan".

 Hepsi 2

 In June 2006, the group released their second studio Hepsi 2.
 The first single from the album, "Kalpsizsin", in 2006, also became a huge hit, winning them an award at the Kral TV Music Awards for the best group.
 The second single was "Aşk Sakızı" in 2007 which also became a huge hit.